THE SANTA BARBARA

 The Great Theatre Pipe Organ of the Arlington.

 EVENTS PREVIOUS CONCERTS MEMBERSHIP HISTORY

 Open consoles are open to the public.
-Bring you friends.
+Bring your friends.
 Tell your neighbors.
 Come play the organ, or just listen.
 Chamber tours will be conducted.

-The Arlington Theatre is located at 1317 State Street between Sola and Victoria streets.
+The Arlington Theatre is located at 1317 State Street between Victoria and Sola streets.

-Our 3rd CD is here.
+Our 3rd CD is still available.
 Samples of the musical selection as well as the liner notes are available under the CD tab above.